Dario Vergassola

 Dario Vergassola (born 3 May 1957) is an Italian comedian, actor, author, singer-songwriter, television and radio presenter.

 Career

 He has worked with all the main Italian television broadcasters and is known for his participation as a comedian in shows such as Maurizio Costanzo Show, Zelig, Mai dire Gol, Parla con me, 2Next, Cartabianca and Quelli che il calcio.
 He also hosted or co-hosted Bulldozer, Kilimangiaro, Sei in un Paese meraviglioso and two editions of the Concerto del Primo Maggio (2014–15).

-Vergassola played the recurring roles of Erminio in the series Dio vede e provvede and Pippo Santi in Carabinieri.
+Vergassola played recurring roles as Erminio in the series Dio vede e provvede and Pippo Santi in Carabinieri.
 He also released two studio albums and published several books with Mondadori, Feltrinelli and Baldini & Castoldi.